Eric-Philippe/Cril-Bot-main/README.md

 - 1 ⚙️ ChatBot for helps for lost students
 - 2 🗳️ Entry System to be able to register students
-- 3 ✉️ Reminder working on a indepedant Database
-- 4 👩‍💼 Message Reaction Roles
+- 3 👩‍💼 Message Reaction Roles

 ### Commands